12 of the Coolest Regions to Visit on Your Next Bali Adventure

 Nusa Menjangan

-12/13With coral reefs covering complex rock formations and drop-offs up to 60 metres, Nusa Menjangan is West Bali’s top ‘hidden’ diving destination.
-Part of the abundant West Bali National Park, arrive via a 30-minute boat ride from the North Bali port of Labuhan Lalang and begin with a guided tour for a potential sighting of the rare Rusa Deer the island is named after (“Menjangan” is Javanese for deer).
+12/13With coral reefs covering complex rock formations and drop-offs up to 60 metres, Nusa Menjangan (which means deer in Javanese) is West Bali’s top ‘hidden’ diving destination.
+Part of the abundant West Bali National Park, arrive via a 30-minute boat ride from the North Bali port of Labuhan Lalang and begin with a guided tour for a potential sighting of the rare rusa deer.
 No visit is complete without exploring Anchor Wreck, a sunken 19th-century wooden ship now taken over by soft coral and a prime spot to glimpse turtles and reef sharks.
 As the park is protected and can be difficult to navigate, you’ll be best placed at The Menjangan Resort, the largest luxury hotel inside its boundaries with easy access to Nusa Menjangan and the private beaches of Bajul Bay by boat.
-For indulgence between escapades, the resort’s treetop and on-beach restaurants — not to mention the traditional Balinese spa overlooking the ocean — await.
+For indulgence between escapades, the resort’s treetop and on-beach restaurants – not to mention the traditional Balinese spa overlooking the ocean– await.